-Cole Palmer is an English professional soccer player who plays as a midfielder and striker for Premier League side Manchester City.
+Cole Palmer is an English professional football player who is used as an attacking midfielder or forward for Premier League side Chelsea.

-He captained the Manchester City Under-18s in the 2019/20 season and helped lead the Cityzens to league and cup glory.
+He captained the Manchester City Under-18s in the 2019/20 season and helped lead the Citizens to league and cup glory.

 Under-18s double success